meandave/Banter.cz/README.md

 # banter.cz
- Website filled with various web apps and guides on how to make them Each of the web apps has a download here in this repository
+ Website filled with various web apps that I make, includes guides on how to make them

- First code added - the index.html of the site
+ All downloads located in this repo